 Anyone interested in fishing Lake Clinch should consult with local guides and resources before heading out to fish.

 The Fort Clinch State Park is a Florida State Park located on a peninsula near the northernmost point of Amelia Island, along the Amelia River.

 Its 1,100 acres (4 km²) include the 19th century Fort Clinch, sand dunes, plains, maritime hammock, and estuarine tidal marsh.

 Frostproof is known for its numerous freshwater lakes, suitable for fishing, swimming, and water skiing.
 In addition, Lake Clinch is close to Highland’s Hammock State Park, Cypress Gardens Adventure Park, Sebring Raceway, Historic Bok Sanctuary, Walt Disney World, Sea World, and Busch Gardens.

 There is a golf course next door with public access nearby Lake Clinch for those who enjoy fishing or golf.
 In addition, visitors can enjoy learning the history of the area around Lake Clinch at the Arbuckle Wildlife Management Area of Lake Wales State Forest.

 Chief industries are citrus production, cattle, fertilizer plant, truck farming, distribution center.

 To the south was a waterway known as “the drain,” which emptied Clinch Lake into Reedy Lake, which was 27 feet lower in elevation.
 In 1871, Stephen Washington Carson and his family homesteaded two miles east of Fort Meade.
-There, they planted corn, cotton, cassava, watermelons, beans, potatoes, and peas.
-In 1886, they moved to a new home site here and planted the first citrus groves in Frostproof.
-His was the only citrus from Florida entered in the Atlanta Fair in 1897, as it survived the severe freezes of 1894 and 1895.
+They planted corn, cotton, cassava, watermelons, beans, potatoes, and peas there.
+In 1886, they moved to a new home site and planted the first citrus groves in Frostproof.
+His was the only citrus from Florida to enter the Atlanta Fair in 1897, as it survived the severe freezes of 1894 and 1895.